-- Each Project Team should submit only one SF-424 (i.e., a Subrecipient should not submit a separate SF-424). - Assume a project start date of March 2017, or as negotiated. - The list of certifications and assurances in Block 21 can be found at http://energy.gov/management/downloads/certifications-and-assurances-use-sf-424. - The dates and dollar amounts on the SF-424 are for the entire project period (from the project start date to the project end date), not a portion thereof. - Applicants are responsible for ensuring that the proposed costs listed in eXCHANGE match those listed on forms SF-424 and SF-424A.
-Inconsistent submissions may impact ARPA-E's final award determination. - 3.
-THIRD COMPONENT: BUDGET JUSTIFICATION WORKBOOK/SF-424A
+- Each Project Team should submit only one SF-424 (i.e., a Subrecipient should not submit a separate SF-424). - Assume a project start date of March 2017, or as negotiated. - The list of certifications and assurances in Block 21 can be found at http://energy.gov/management/downloads/certifications-and-assurances-use-sf-424. - The dates and dollar amounts on the SF-424 are for the entire period of performance (from the project start date to the project end date), not a portion thereof. - Applicants are responsible for ensuring that the proposed costs listed in eXCHANGE match those listed on forms SF-424 and SF-424A.
+Inconsistent submissions may impact ARPA-E's final award determination.

+3. Third Component: Budget Justification Workbook/SF-424A